 Men and women of all races and ethnicities can seek out double eyelid surgery.
 It is however particularly popular with Asian patients, who may have a greater incidence of monolid.
 This means that the Asian eye fold is typically less prominent than it is in other ethnicities.
 Double eyelid surgery, sometimes called Asian blepharoplasty or Korean eyelid surgery can add a natural-looking fold between the eyelashes and eyebrows.
 This can be a very personal decision, particularly as the eyes are an important feature and characteristic of one’s ethnicity.

 Some Asian patients want to alter their monolid, while others may feel it “Westernizes” their eyes too significantly.
 Dr. Cat mentions that after double eyelid surgery, “patients should not look surprised, change their original eye shape, ethnicity, and it shouldn’t be obvious that they had plastic surgery.”
 You can feel comfortable discussing your concerns and goals with our expert facial plastic surgeon, Dr. Aric Park.
 Both he and Dr. Cat are of Asian heritage, which makes them particularly sensitive to the needs of Asian patients wanting to enhance, yet maintain their ethnic characteristics.
 Our surgeons at Dr. Cat Plastic Surgery specialize in performing Blepharoplasty surgery in a way that allows patients to still keep their ethnic identity while balancing out their facial features.
-They can guide you through your options, which include multiple types of Asian eyelid surgery.
+They can guide you through your blepharoplasty pricing and options, which includes multiple types of Asian eyelid surgery.

 What are the different types of Double Eyelid Surgery?